ChrstphrHll/npc_gen/students/Kloya Kershaw.md

 year: 5
 guild: Jettenia
 partyID: 97
+tags:
+- Gnome
+- Bard
+- Protection
+- 5th
+- Jettenia
 ---
 # Kloya Kershaw
 ---
 ### Description
 - 5th year Gnome Bard in Jettenia
-- straight brunette hair that's a buzz cut, Pale Green eyes, and Pale skin
+- straight brunette hair that's a buzz cut, Amber eyes, and Pale skin
 - Is Heroic and Unconvincing, and has Involvement as their ideal

 ### Organizations